 This hardwood is sometimes used in expensive walking sticks and handling tools.
-Although this tree is mainly considered to be ornamental, its different varieties have many other uses.
+Although this tree is mainly considered ornamental, its different varieties have many other uses.

-Another variety, called Cornus Mas, produces a tart fruit that has a very unique flavor.
+Another variety, called Cornus Mas, produces a tart fruit that has a unique flavor.

-Cornus Officinalis has its uses in Chinese medicine (traditional).
-It is used to treat minor knee and back pains and significant problems such as bleeding in the uterus and bladder incontinence.
+Cornus officinalis has its uses in Chinese medicine (traditional).
+It treats minor knee and back pains and significant problems such as uterine bleeding and bladder incontinence.

-Moreover, the soil should also have an excellent drainage capacity so that the water does not settle in the roots for a long time.
-This would lead to root rot and other toxic diseases.
+Moreover, the soil should also have an excellent drainage capacity.
+Water should not remain close to the roots for an extended time.
+This leads to root rot.